tag/msis-prep/docs/it_controls.md

-*Note: There are many more IT control framework and organizations.
-You would learn about them soon in MSIS.
-Feel free to browse for the most popular ones and compare them.*
+*Note: There are many more IT control frameworks and organizations.
+These will be discussed during your time in the MSIS program.*